Bloom-host/BloomDocs/docs/plugins_and_modifications/forge-setup.md

 Next, rename your forge-xxx file to server.jar or go to Startup Parameters and change the Server Jar File.

+Create a new folder called `mods`.
+Place any jars of mods you want in here.

 Restart your server and let the files generate.
 This may take a few minutes.

-A new folder will appear named `mods`.
-Place any jars of mods you want in here and restart.
-Make sure you also have the mods if needed.
-Then, login to the server!
+When the restart is finished, login to your server!

 In the end, it should look like this: